mwinters-stuff/CommandStation-EX/Release_Notes/Railcom.md

       EITHER - The leaving loco enters another railcom block OR     - only ONE loco remains in the block just left.

+      To further support block management in railcom, two additional serial commands are available

+      `<K block loco >` to simulate a loco entering a block, and trigger any ONBLOCKENTER `<k block loco >` to simulate a loco leaving a block, and trigger and ONBLOCKEXIT

+   Reading CV values on MAIN.

+      Railcom allows for the facility to read loco cv values while on the main track.
+This is considerably faster than PROG track access but depends on the loco being in a Railcom monitored block.

+      To read from prog Track we use `<R cv>` response is `<r value>`

+      To read from main track use `<r loco cv>` response is `<r loco cv value>`